 Pompano are also primarily sight feeders so clear water is good time to fish for them but they do rely on scent to locate food (see my post about chumming).
 I have fished for them overseas with live bait in murky water and was being out fished by the locals 10 to 1.
 They told me to lightly step on the shrimp to get some of the juices out.
-It seemed counter intuitive to me to step on a perfectly good live bait but it did worked.
-Which is why I have often seen people catch pompano on the pier with fresh dead peeled shrimp when water conditions were far from clear.
+It seemed counter intuitive to me to step on a perfectly good live bait but it did work!
+Which is why you often seen people catch pompano on the pier with fresh dead peeled shrimp when water conditions were far from clear.
 These days I always tip my jig or even my live shrimp with a little bit of peeled dead shrimp when I am hunting for them.
 An alternative is hook the shrimp on the tail but pinch off a small section on the end tail of the shrimp.
 Pomps are very scent sensitive and that little bit will give you an edge.

 I have heard that the best bait for pompano are ghost shrimp but I have never tried catching or have ever used them.
 Apparently they are not difficult to catch with store bought ghost shrimp pumps.
 I might give them a try this year as I heard they are good for sheephead too.

-I know that many folks do really well with shrimp tipped with Fsh Bites.
+I know that many folks do really well with shrimp tipped with Fish Bites.
 I’ve tried it and can testify that it really works!

-That’s all.
-It doesn’t get any simpler and cheaper.
+That’s all and it doesn’t get any simpler and cheaper.
 Just keep in mind that the suggestions here offer the most expedient way of catching smacks and pomps.
 When you're hooking and landing 20-30 of them when they show up, which is often a short window, you don't want to lose expensive lures or have to re-rig too often.
 Trust me these techniques really work.
 Just don’t learn it so well and crowd me out when you see me whipping away happily on the pier.
 We were doing this very successfully on 91st pier 12-15 years ago until some others caught on to this technique.
 Then it became impossible to fish that way anymore as we almost always got crowded out.
-Now we just fish somewhere else.
+Now we just fish somewhere else. :)